Malliavin Calculus for the stochastic Cahn-Hilliard equation driven by fractional noise: Localization of in

 Furthermore, there exists a constant $c_{2}=c_{2}(H)>0$ such that, for every $0 \leq \zeta \leq t \leq T$,

 \end{lemma} \begin{proof} For ease of use, we define the following functions

 We note that $\Psi$ is well defined (one can either see that directly from the series definition of $G$ or more easily from the estimate (\ref{Green's function's estimates}) $i)$).
 Furthermore, it is easy to prove that $\Phi,\Psi\in L^{2} ( D\times[0,T] )$ thus, according to 1) of Remark \ref{R.R.
 12}, it holds $\Phi,\Psi \in \ch$ meaning that the action of the operator $K_{H}^{*}$ on them is well defined.
-So, for any $p\geq2$, we have \begingroup \allowdisplaybreaks
+Lastly, again for ease of use, we define the processes